Appaloosa (novel)

 Appaloosa (2005) is a novel set in the American Old West written by Robert B. Parker.
 A film of the same name based on the novel was released in 2008.
-Parker published a sequel, Resolution, in June 2008 and a third novel featuring the characters of Virgil Cole and Everett Hitch, Brimstone, in May 2009.
+Parker published a sequel, Resolution, in June 2008, and a third novel featured the characters of Virgil Cole and Everett Hitch, Brimstone, in May 2009.
 A fourth and final book in the series—Blue-Eyed Devil—was published in 2010 shortly before Parker's death.

+Plot

+Virgil Cole and Everett Hitch ride into the lawless town of Appaloosa and are instantly seen for what they are, town tamers.